DBS Check Renewals & Update Service for Employers

 Most employers will request a new DBS check from successful job applicants, even if the prospective new recruit already has a criminal record certificate when they’re offered the role.
 This is to ensure that the information on the certificate is not out-of-date.
 Many employers will also request DBS check renewals at regular intervals for existing members of staff.

-At an annual cost of just £13, the aim of the DBS Update Service is to improve the ease and speed of the recruitment process for those within regulated industries, such as education or health and social care, allowing employers to access free online status checks and be notified of any new information relating to that check.
+For an annual fee (£16 at the time of writing), the aim of the DBS Update Service is to improve the ease and speed of the recruitment process for those within regulated industries, such as education or health and social care, allowing employers to access free online status checks and be notified of any new information relating to that check.

 The outcome of an online status check will be one of the following: